Non-Abelian Tensor Multiplet Equations from Twistor Space: Higher gauge theory with principal 2-bundles

 \subsection{Principal 2-bundles}

 In the following, let $M$ be a manifold with an open (Stein) covering $\mathfrak{U}=\{U_a\}$ that we choose sufficiently fine in each situation.
-Recall that a principal bundle $E$ over $M$ with structure (Lie) group $G$ is a manifold that is locally diffeomorphic to the spaces $U_a\times G$.
-The spaces $U_a\times G$ are then patched together to the total space of $E$ by the transition functions $g_{ab}$.
-The transition functions are given by an element of the first \v{C}ech cohomology group $H^1(M,G)$.
-That is, on overlaps $U_a\cap U_b$ we have smooth maps $g_{ab}:U_a\cap U_b\to G$ such that the following cocycle conditions are satisfied\footnote{Intersections will always assumed to be non-empty.}
+Recall that a principal bundle $E$ over $M$ with structure (Lie) group $\sG$ is a manifold that is locally diffeomorphic to the spaces $U_a\times \sG$.
+The spaces $U_a\times \sG$ are then patched together to the total space of $E$ by the transition functions $g_{ab}$.
+The transition functions are given by an element of the first non-Abelian \v{C}ech cohomology $H^1(M,\sG)$.
+That is, on non-empty overlaps $U_a\cap U_b$ we have smooth maps $g_{ab}:U_a\cap U_b\to\sG$ such that the following cocycle conditions are satisfied\footnote{Intersections of coordinate patches will always be assumed to be non-empty.}

-Two cocycles $g_{ab}$ and $g'_{ab}$ are considered equivalent (or cohomologous), if we have a set of smooth maps $g_a:U_a\to G$ such that
+Two cocycles $g_{ab}$ and $\tilde g_{ab}$ are considered equivalent (or cohomologous), if we have a set of smooth maps $g_a:U_a\to \sG$ such that

 A {\em trivial principal bundle} has therefore transition functions $g_{ab}$ that can be split according to

 In this case, we shall also write $g_{ab}\sim\unit$.